dekibeki/docker-redis/README.md

 ## Install Redis

-Once docker installatio is validated you can install redis using docker.
+Once docker installation is validated you can install redis using docker.
 Do the following,

 - $ cd redis